Terraform Count [Save your time by using it]

 }

 Easy, right?
-Let’s jump to our following real example.
+Let’s move to the next example.

 Terraform Count - Real Example 3